 GUILT FREE INDULGENCE AT CORICK HOUSE HOTEL & SPA

 5th March 2004 may not be a date that many of you remember, or for that matter, even recall what you were doing that day, but for Lynne and I, the day will live (haunt me) with us forever…it’s the day we got married.
 Now, for those of you who know me well, you will know that I am not the most romantic person in the world, but, when certain occasions come along such as Birthdays, Mother’s Day, Anniversary’s and Family Circumcisions (only joking on the last one, ouch), I do pull out all the stops.
 Corick House Hotel was definitely going to bag me big bonus points.

-So, 2018 sees Mummy and I married for 14 years, almost the same length as a custodial life sentence which is 15 years in the UK.
+So, 2018 sees Lynne and I married for 14 years, almost the same length as a custodial life sentence which is 15 years in the UK.
 As Mummy and Daddy to girls aged 9 and 3, and now Rosie (a hyperactive Cocker Spaniel puppy), we don’t often find the time to get away and enjoy an evening to ourselves, so our Wedding Anniversary and a trip to Corick House Hotel & Spa was just the excuse needed to recharge the batteries, a chance to head away for quilt free indulgence….even better than that, indulgence that’s guilt free, child free and pet free!